rackerlabs/technical-blog/_posts/2016-05-12-supersingular-isogeny-diffie-hellman-101.md

 ECC.
 Look at the rightmost column, which represents time taken by the classical algorithm, and compare it to the "time" columns, which represent how much a quantum computer would take.
-As *n* increases, the amount of time the quantum computer would take stays in the same ballpark, whereas for a classical computer it increases (almost) exponentially.
+As *n* increases, the amount of time the quantum computer would take stays in the same ballpark, whereas, for a classical computer, it increases (almost) exponentially.
 Therefore, increasing n is an effective strategy for keeping up with ever-faster classical computers, but it is ineffective at increasing the run time for a quantum computer.